Amazon's Prime Day boost couldn't save it from disappointing sales

 The boost Amazon received from Prime Day wasn't high enough to vault the retail giant over Wall Street's expectations.

-Amazon's revenue jumped 29 percent to $56.6 billion, helped by a $2 billion take from Prime Day, according to an estimate from RBC Capital Markets.
-But that still fell shy of the $57.1 billion analysts had predicted.
-Amazon said revenue was hurt by foreign exchange rate changes.
+Amazon said Thursday that its third-quarter revenue jumped 29 percent, to $56.6 billion, helped by a take from its annual Prime Day sale that RBC Capital Markets estimated at $2 billion.
+Amazon's increased revenue still fell shy of the $57.1 billion analysts had predicted, though.
+The tech powerhouse said revenue was hurt by changes in foreign exchange rates.

 Investors weren't looking for excuses, with shares falling more than 5 percent to $1,688.01 in after-hours trading.

-The world's largest e-commerce site on Thursday reported third-quarter profit of $2.9 billion, up from $256 million a year ago.
+On the good side, the world's largest e-commerce site reported profit of $2.9 billion, up from $256 million a year ago, and continuing its streak of $1 billion-plus quarterly results following years of meager profits or losses.

+Despite the lower-than-expected revenue Amazon's finance chief Brian Olsavsky said on a call with reporters Thursday: "We feel it's a really strong quarter."

+The company's guidance for the fourth quarter was also soft, with Amazon expecting sales of $66.5 billion to $72.5 billion, below estimates of $73.9 billion, according to Yahoo Finance.
+"We're expecting a strong holiday season," Olsavsky said, "so there's no message in our forward guidance against that."

 Amazon's third-quarter report arrives a few weeks before the holiday shopping season, when Amazon and other retailers enjoy a weeks-long spike in sales.
 The upcoming season is expected to benefit from a strong US economy and low unemployment, with the National Retail Federation predicting consumer spending during the holidays rising 4 percent.